 Of the birds, the large ratite Rhea americana should be mentioned, the reptiles are represented by two rare species of caiman, three species of turtles, some poisonous snakes (a total of 25 species of snakes) and various lizards; of anurans, 30 species are known so far.
 In addition, there are countless invertebrates.

 Ecosystem research has probably not yet been initiated.
 The main human interventions occur through deforestation and grazing, which can lead to scrub encroachment.
 A brief summary with references is available from Bucher (1982).

+In the last few decades the country has been increasingly conquered by large farms and in some cases intensively used for agriculture.
+The agricultural front is spreading rapidly into the drier areas of the Chaco.
+The focus is on planting huge monocultures, for example soy, for export, and recently Jatropha for biodiesel.
+The livelihoods of many still nomadic indigenous groups are threatened by the often illegal clearings.
+In many places the indigenous people therefore see their basic right to food being violated.

-5.4 Savannas and parklands of East Africa
+5.4 Savannahs and park landcapes of East Africa

 This area, lying at the foot of the great volcanoes, with the giant crater Ngoro-Ngoro (◘ Fig. E-29), the East African Rift Valley, and the vast Serengeti range, is widely known, especially for its abundance of game (►Fig. E-14; Fig. E-15), which may also be related to the nutrient-rich volcanic soils and thus better plant food.
-But in this equatorial area with a diurnal climate and a monsoon climate, two rainy seasons occur, one small and one large.
+But in this equatorial area with a diurnal and monsoon climate, two rainy seasons occur, one small and one large.
 Usually, these are separated only by a short drought period, which is hydrologically more favorable.
-Their effect is similar to that of a summer rainy season, so that with annual precipitation of around 800 mm one encounters similar savannahs and parklands as in ZB II.
+Their effect is similar to that of a summer rainy season, so that with annual precipitation of around 800 mm one encounters similar savannahs and park landscapes as in ZB II.

-Fig. E-29 View of Kilimanjaro volcano (5,890 m Nn, Tanzania) in East Africa.
-The volcano's snow cap has completely melted except for a small remnant (climate change!)
-(Photo: Breckle).
+Fig. E-29 View of Kilimanjaro volcano (5,890 m asl, Tanzania) in East Africa.
+The volcano's snow cap has completely melted except for a small remnant (Climate change!) (photo: Breckle).

 Clearing, annual fires and overgrazing have strongly influenced the plant cover; as a result, different stages of degradation are common.
-It is often referred to as an 'orchard steppe', but it is a typical tree savanna.
-When the climate becomes drier, or on dry rocky sites, large candelabra euphorbias (► Fig. E-18) and aloe species occur (◘ Fig. E-30).
+It is often referred to as an 'orchard steppe', but it is a typical tree savannah.
+When the climate becomes drier, or on dry rocky sites, large candelabra euphorbias (► Fig. E-18) and Aloe species occur (◘ Fig. E-30).